bovinespirit/enummapmap/README.md

 There is also 'EnumMapSet'.
 The terminating key type is S instead of K.

+_Caveats_

+EnumMapMap has grown quite an unwieldy, or at least verbose, API.
+See the unit tests for details.

 TODO:

 - Finish operations on subtrees: alter
 - More documentation
 - More tests
-- EnumMapMap & EnumMapSet - intersectBy
+- EnumMapMap & EnumMapSet - fromSet, intersectSet?, differenceSet?
 - Check that Strict really is strict and Lazy really is lazy.
 - More functions - mapMaybe, update, mergeWithKey,  foldr'
 - Benchmarks